Fruit trees, becoming a homeowner's favorite

 Line a property perimeter with several different trees or create an orchard in a garden corner.
 If you have a busy patio or pathway, position your trees away from the walking and lounging areas to encourage visitors to view the complex landscape from afar.

 Apple trees, for example, can grow as tall as 20 or 30 feet unless you plant a dwarf or semi-dwarf variety.
 Select an area far from any structures to avoid branch entanglement with the roof or walls.
-The intended site needs to be free of competing plants, such as grass, to encourage rapid establishment and growth.
+The intended site, once established, must be free of competing plants, such as grass.

 Scoop some soil up with your hands and feel the texture.
 A damp soil that slowly tumbles to the ground is considered well-drained and perfect for your new trees.
 Peach trees, in particular, cannot tolerate soggy soil and may fail to fruit.